w3f/Grants-Program/applications/MeProtocol.md

 ### Ecosystem Fit

 **Where do we fit in the Web3 ecosystem?**
-Our Project fits into the DEFI and social space
+In as much as we can generalize, our project fits somewhere in the middle of Social (shareable rewards), DeFi/Exchange (rewards economy), Identity (allowing users to own the data keys to their loyalty) spaces.
+If you consider ‘ecommerce’ a sector, then we are definitely there (decentralized commerce).

  **Target Audience**
-Our target audience include brands/businesses with loyalty or seeking to have loyalty programs and their consumers, web3-based projects with    utility/reward tokens, social protocols e.t.c
+We hope the project attracts dapp and other developers to build integrations and participate in the further development of the protocol.
+The protocol will integrate with our marketplace so the target audience for that includes everyday consumers and brands/businesses seeking to transition to blockchain-based loyalty programs
+Web3-based projects with utility/reward tokens, social protocols, etc. that want to increase the value of their rewards.

 **Needs that we meet**
-- Brands, web3 native or not, irrespective of their existing loyalty program can connect to the Me Protocol to access the decentralized multivendor loyalty program, and hence open the doors to new customer acquisition while satisfying existing customers with the same budget.

-- Web3-based applications with utility tokens/rewards can connect to the Me protocol and hence enable their users to get more value from their rewards which otherwise tend to become monotonous after a given number of months or years.
+In addition to those covered in the above sections:
+Web3-based applications with utility tokens/rewards are in need of a way to extend out the value of these rewards beyond saying they are listed on an exchange or that they can be used for gas and a few other redemption options.
+Our protocol and the apps built around it will provide unlimited redemption options, thus increasing reward value for innumerable Web3 projects.

-- Social protocols leveraging blockchain to facilitate human interaction can leverage the Me protocol to boost engagement and provide real values to current and prospective users.
+Example: social protocols, leveraging blockchain to facilitate human interaction, can also leverage the Me protocol to boost engagement and provide real value to current and prospective users.

-- Day-to-day consumers of brand products can now track their rewards in one place, and in this one place see what to spend this on across multiple brands like no other solution.

-- Analytics subscribers and providers can leverage the Me protocol to provide due (privacy censored) analytics to needing industries.
-This fit would revolutionize businesses on a global scale.

  **Similar projects in the  Substrate / Polkadot / Kusama ecosystem?**
 A similar project on the DEFI side is Stellaswap (https://stellaswap.com/) and on the loyalty program side is Project Venkmann https://www.venkmanholdings.com/